Escuela Nacional de Cine

 The Escuela Nacional de Cine (ENC) (National Film School) is a private educational institution located in Venezuela Caracas Metropolitan District.
 Founded at the initiative of Bolívar Films as house specializing in cinema studies March 1, 2009.

+History

+The school has its origins in 2000 under the initiative of director Gabriel Brener who proposed to Bolívar Films to carry out educational seminars and workshops.
+In 2009, the ENC was formed and began offering 3-year courses the next year.
+In 2014, the school began partnering with Central University of Venezuela to offer diplomas and credit recognition.